 To manganese or not to manganese

 If you do want the manganese, then the Cosequin ASU contains everything in the Cosequin MSM as well as ASU and ascorbic acid.
-The ASU is good because it acts cumulatively as a preventative as I mentioned in the previous section.
+The ASU is good because it acts cumulatively as a preventative.

 If you don’t want the manganese then the Cosequin ASU Plus contains everything in the Cosequin MSM plus ASU and catechin from green tea extract.
-As mentioned, the ASU acts as a potent chondroprotective (protectant of cartilage) in order to prevent future damage.
+The ASU acts as a potent chondroprotective (protectant of cartilage) in order to prevent future damage.
 The catechin is an antioxidant which has anti-inflammatory and thus chondroprotective properties.

 For preventative measures

 If you are only working your horse lightly or moderately now but you think you are going to be working your horse harder in the future, it’s better to invest in a preventative supplement sooner rather than later.
 Especially if your horse is already moderately to very active.

 Act soon and prevent damage before it happens